Marbella Residents Staycation

 6. Getting the adrenaline fix

-Usually, during the summer months Camino del Rey is so busy you struggle to even get tickets but this year we predict it may be a little quieter however you best start planning now.
+Usually, during the summer months Camino del Rey is so busy you struggle to even get tickets but if you plan in advance you can definitely beat the crowds.

 For info and adventure tours click HERE